 Please do this, and when you do, watch your children conquer the world.
 One exam or a low mark won’t take away their dreams and talent.

-With warm regards
+With warm regards The Principal

 Exam can build and also DESTROY a child’s person-hood.
 It can make or break our child.
 It really depends on us parents.
 Some kids’ hearts are very fragile.
 Like glass, once it is broken, it is difficult to fix.